Tony Franklin (American football coach): Middle Tennessee State

-Date Resigned: Jan.
-1, 2021
+Army Sprint Football

+In the 2022 season Franklin led the Black Knights to a league leading 42.5 Points Per Game and 453.8 Yards Per Game.

 Instruction

 Tony Franklin is well known for owning and operating The Tony Franklin System Seminar.
 His copyrighted offensive system has been implemented by over 351 high school and college programs in 44 states across the nation, grossing over $170,000 annually from his consulting services.
 Several college coaches including Sonny Dykes at Arizona, Chris Hatcher at Murray State and Ed Argast at Fordham consult with Franklin about their offenses.
 Pro Football Hall of Famer John Hannah says of the system "If both teams have players who are equal in talent, this offense is impossible to stop".